oneACTS 2018 festival

 Baring All by Susannah Finzi

-Directed by Claire Morrissey – In the soothing atmosphere of a beauty spa, anonymous beneath the face mask and the comfort of a soft towelling wrap, it’s easy to confide in a stranger when your marriage has hit the buffers.
+Directed by Claire Morrissey – In the soothing atmosphere of a beauty spa, anonymous beneath the comfort of a soft towelling wrap, it’s easy to confide in a stranger when your marriage has hit the buffers.

 April 24, 26 and 28